Our beliefs and values are important

 his Word and His Spirit

 We worship God in Spirit and in Truth.
 This what we are made to do and an integral part of who we are.
 We crave the presence of God and believe He inhabits our praise, so corporate worship will always be the focus of our gatherings.
-We can worship God in many ways: in music, in speech, in giving, in actions and in our lives.
-His love and mercy fuels a passionate desire in us to worship Him.
+We can worship God in many ways: in music, in speech, in giving, in actions, and in our lives.
+His love and mercy fuel a passionate desire in us to worship Him.

 God made us to be His witnesses.
-We always put the advancement of His Kingdom first in everything we do at work, at home and anywhere He calls us.
+We always put the advancement of His Kingdom first in everything we do at work, at home, and anywhere He calls us.

 God not only desires His people to pray, but He also hears and answers prayer.
 Jesus prayed out of an intimacy with His Father who is our Father and we should follow His example.

 Giving of Ourselves